dtcenter/METplus/docs/wrappers.rst

 | PLOT_CONFIG_OPTS `[sec:SC_P] <#sec:SC_P>`__
 | SAVE_DATA `[sec:SC_D] <#sec:SC_D>`__

-The following are TCMPR flags, if set to ?no?, then don?t set flag, if set to ?yes?, then set the flag
+The following are TCMPR flags, if set to 'no', then don't set flag, if set to 'yes', then set the flag

 | NO_EE `[sec:SC_N] <#sec:SC_N>`__
 | NO_LOG `[sec:SC_N] <#sec:SC_N>`__